Leaving Lyndow: Reception

 Leaving Lyndow received "mixed or average" reviews according to review aggregator Metacritic.
 The game's most common criticism was that it was too short.

-Kotaku's Nathan Grayson said "It's the sort of thing that anybody who's ever left home can identify with, and it helped me come to terms with some goodbyes I'll probably need to say soon."
+Kotakus Nathan Grayson said "It's the sort of thing that anybody who's ever left home can identify with, and it helped me come to terms with some goodbyes I'll probably need to say soon."
 VideoGamer's Alice Bell praised the game for having intelligently written characters.
-Polygon's Colin Campbell applauded the game's "niceness".
+Polygons Colin Campbell applauded the game's "niceness".

 CGMagazine's Lane Martin criticized the game for being somewhat of a paid commercial, albeit a beautiful and fascinating one.
 He closed his review with "Leaving Lyndow is a beautiful experience in a fascinating world, but may be more of a 45-minute-long commercial for the upcoming Eastshade than an actual game."

 OnlySP's Damien Lawardorn said Leaving Lyndow lacked characterization and thematic depth, but praised its world-building and mentioned it promises better things on the horizon.